department-of-veterans-affairs/vets-website/src/applications/mhv/secure-messaging/README.md

 ## Running tests
 Unit tests for can be run using this command: `yarn test:unit --app-folder mhv/secure-messaging`.
 To get detailed errors, run this command with `--log-level=error`.
 To get coverage reports run this command `yarn test:unit --app-folder secure-messaging --coverage --coverage-html`.
 View the report at `/coverage/index.html`

 Cypress tests can be run with the GUI (cannot be used from codespaces, only local command line) using this command: `yarn cy:open`.
-From there you can filter by `secure-messages` to run just AVS end to end tests.
+From there you can filter by `secure-messages` to run just secure-messages end to end tests.

 Run Cypress from command line:
 - Run all `yarn cy:run --spec "src/applications/mhv/secure-messaging/**/**/*"`